Nowhere left to hide: revealing realistic gravitational-wave populations in high dimensions and high resolution with PixelPop: Methods

 where $p_{XY}(x,y)$ is the joint \ac{PDF} for $X$ and $Y$, while $p_X(x)$ and $p_Y(y)$ are their univariate marginal distributions.
 In this paper, we use the \ac{MI} since the correlations in our astrophysical population are neither linear nor monotonic.
 Therefore, the covariances and (most) correlation coefficients (e.g., Pearson or Spearman) are not sufficient to capture the behavior of such correlations.
 To allow for easier interpretation, the \ac{MI} can be normalized to a correlation coefficient $\rho_I \in [0,1]$:

 such that $\rho_I(X,X) = \rho_I(Y,Y) = 1$ and $\rho_I(X,Y) = 0$ if and only if $X$ and $Y$ are independent.
-Note that this coefficient is an extension of the usual linear Pearson correlation coefficient~\cite{Laarne:2021}.
+Note that this coefficient is an extension of the usual linear Pearson correlation coefficient~\citep{Laarne:2021}.

-Figure~\ref{fig:MI for CE pop} shows the \ac{MI} correlation coefficient for all parameter pairs in the four-dimensional space spanned by $m_1$, $q$, $\chieff$, and $z$, calculated using the \texttt{ennemi} package~\cite{Laarne:2021}.
+Figure~\ref{fig:MI for CE pop} shows the \ac{MI} correlation coefficient for all parameter pairs in the four-dimensional space spanned by $m_1$, $q$, $\chieff$, and $z$, calculated using the \texttt{ennemi} package~\citep{Laarne:2021}.
 The \ac{MI} coefficient indicates strong correlations between $m_1$ and $q$, with $\rho_I(m_1,q)\approx0.97$, as well as between $m_1$ and $\chieff$ with $\rho_I(m_1,\chieff)\approx0.75$ and between $q$ and $\chieff$ with $\rho_I(q,\chieff)\approx0.59$.
 We also find a moderate correlation between $\chieff$ and $z$: $\rho_I(\chieff,z)\approx0.41$.
 In contrast, note that $\rho_I(m_1,z)\approx0.13$ and $\rho_I(q,z) \approx 0$, which means that both primary mass and mass ratio are nearly independent of redshift in the simulated population.
-In Sec.~\ref{sec:results}, we use these \ac{MI} coefficients to progressively find the subset of \ac{BBH} source parameters with significant population-level correlations that must be captured with a multidimensional model to ensure unbiased inference.
+We note that other formation channels or modeling prescriptions may result in stronger correlations between mass and redshift~\citep[e.g.,][]{vanSon:2021zpk}.
+In Sec.~\ref{sec:results}, we use the \ac{MI} coefficients to progressively find the subset of \ac{BBH} source parameters with significant population-level correlations that must be captured with a multidimensional model to ensure unbiased inference.